 - 3/4 cup 1% or 2% cottage cheese (for the extra protein punch!)

 - 2 Tbsp melted non-hydrogenated margarine or butter

 - Preheat oven to 375ºF (190ºC).

 - Mix dry ingredients in a large bowl.

 - Mix pumpkin purée, cottage cheese, milk and margarine.
 Pour into centre of dry ingredients.
 Stir with a fork (or hands) until combined.

-- Shape dough into small "patties" (about 10) and place on a baking sheet covered with parchment paper.
+- Shape dough into 12 "patties" by flattening gently and place on a baking sheet covered with parchment paper.

-- Bake in oven 25 minutes or until scones are golden and an inserted toothpick comes out clean.
+- Bake in oven for 22-25 minutes or until scones are golden and an inserted toothpick comes out clean.